studio24/rotate/README.md

 $deletedFiles = $rotate->deleteByFileModifiedDate('3 months');
 ```

-This method accepts either a valid DateInterval object or a relative date format as specified on
+The deleteByFileModifiedDate() method accepts either a valid DateInterval object or a relative date format as specified on
 [Relative Formats](http://php.net/manual/en/datetime.formats.relative.php).

 #### Time format in filename
-Delete all order logfiles with a date in their filename over 3 months old.
+Deletes files based on the datetime in the filename.
+For example, to delete all  order logfiles with a date in their
+filename over 3 months old:

 ```sh
 use studio24\Rotate\Delete;